DMKEBUSINESSGMBH/typo3-mklib/Documentation/UsersManual/CLI/Find unused locallang labels.rst

 Call it like:

-typo3/cli_dispatch.phpsh mklib_find_unused_locallang_labels --locallangFile=/some/ext/locallang.xml --locallangFile=/other/ext/locallang.xml --searchFolder=/some/path1,/some/path2 --searchFolder=/some/path3
+typo3/cli_dispatch.phpsh mklib_find_unused_locallang_labels --locallangFile=/some/ext/locallang.xml --searchFolder=/some/path1,/some/path2...

+You have to provide the path to the locallang file and the folders to search in recursively.